 Credit Risk - State Statutes authorize the City to invest in obligations of the United States or agencies thereof, obligations of the Commonwealth of Virginia or political subdivision thereof, commercial paper rated A-1 by Standard and Poor's Corporation or P-1 by Moody's Commercial Paper Record, banker's acceptances, repurchase agreements, and Virginia Local Government Investment Pool.
 The City's current investment policy limits investments to obligations of the United States and agencies thereof, commercial paper, and repurchase agreements fully collateralized in the Obligations of the United States and agencies thereof, the State Treasurer's LGIP and VIP.
 During the fiscal year, the City held its investments in LGIP and VIP, and investments of US agencies.
-The investments for five of the City's six pension plans are handled by Prudential, a company with an A (Excellent) rating, one of the top three, by A.M.
-Best rating agency.
-The investment for the defined contribution plan is directed by employees and is invested in mutual funds and guaranteed investment accounts.
-The City has directed Prudential to invest funds for the other four defined benefit pension plans in guaranteed investment accounts, mutual funds and stocks.
-The Commonwealth of Virginia manages the investments of the Virginia Retirement System (VRS).
-Prudential also handles investments for OPEB (Other Post-Employment Benefits) trust fund for the City.

-Custodial Risk - Custodial risk is the risk that in the event of the failure of the counter-party, the City will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
+Custodial Risk - Custodial risk is the risk that in the event of the failure of the counterparty, the City will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 Currently all City investments are held in LGIP, VIP, commercial paper, investments of U.S. agencies, and CDARS.
-If the City has to invest in a local bank, the City will require a designated portfolio manager.
+If the City must invest in a local bank, the City will require a designated portfolio manager.
 At the time funds are invested, collateral for repurchase agreements will be held in the City's name by a custodial agent for the term of the agreement, and investments in obligations of the United States or its agencies will be held by the Federal Reserve in a custodial account.

-As of June 30, 2021, the City had the following cash, investments and maturities:
+As of June 30, 2023, the City had the following cash, investments, and maturities: